+On top of that, there are day-to-day factors that can affect the value.
 Has anyone smoked in the car?
-Has it been used as a taxi or previous daily rental?
+Has it previously been used as a taxi or daily rental?
 Has it ever been in an accident?
 Does it come with winter tires?
 Ask yourself about extra features or history that can impact its value.

 What information do I need to sell my used vehicle?

 Depending on where you live and whether you’re selling your used car privately or trading it in to a dealer, there are different pieces of information you’ll want to arm yourself with to negotiate your used car sale.
 Hang on to your vehicle’s service records so you can show potential buyers how well the car’s been cared for, and make sure you buy a vehicle history report (VHR) to be transparent about the vehicle’s history.
 A VHR can alert you to accident history, registration history, unfixed safety recalls, lien status and more, showing the buyer that you have nothing to hide.
 And even if your vehicle does have accident history, studies show that 61% of used car buyers are open to a car that’s been in an accident, and being upfront and honest with this information and proving that any repairs have been done properly will go a long way in building trust with your customer.
 (Source: Into the Minds of Consumers).

 How do I sell a used car in my province?